911 Emergency Service Terms

 8.7) Use of the Telephone Service is only permitted when the Customer’s user is physically located in Canada.
 The Customer is responsible for using the Telephone Service in accordance with applicable law.

-8.8) The Telephone Service is provided with functions which allow telephone conversations to be recorded.
+8.8) The Telephone Service is provided with functions that allow telephone conversations to be recorded.
 The Customer acknowledges and agrees that the applicable law for the recording of telephone conversations may vary depending on the jurisdiction and the circumstances in which a telephone conversation takes place, as well as the scope and purpose of the recording.
 The Customer is responsible for ensuring that the use of the recording functions complies with applicable law.

 8.9) Telephone Service cannot be used for automatic calls, continuous or extended call forwarding, call centers, telemarketing, bulk messaging or faxing, or voice mail broadcasting.